Voice of The Customer Tools To Boost Conversions

 Price: A single plan is available for £15 a month.

-20. Uservoice: Voice of Customer tool that offers a all-in-one product management platform to make it easy to give customers, partners or internal teams a voice with private labelled feedback forums.
+22. Uservoice: Voice of the Customer tools that offers a all-in-one product management platform to make it easy to give customers, partners or internal teams a voice with private labelled feedback forums.
 You can collect customer feedback on web or mobile with a native user experience.

 Uservoice does not require your customers to register which encourages participating.
 The forums work by visitors raising a ticket and then vote or discuss ideas and possible solutions.
 The tickets contain useful information on the user including their OS, browser and the page from which the ticket was raised.